KETQ-LP

 KETQ-LP (93.3 FM) is an American radio station licensed to serve the community of Yuba City, California.
 The station's broadcast license was issued in February 2015.

 Programming

-KETQ-LP broadcasts a community radio format including a mix of 1980's, 1990's and today's music, plus local community events.
-The station is the home of Captain, Gary and John in the morning in which they interview local business owners, civic organizers, community leaders, and everyday people who are making a difference in the lives of this community.
+KETQ-LP broadcasts a community radio format including a mix of eight decades of music, plus local community events.
+The station is the home of Fish, Gary and Shamaya in the morning in which they interview local business owners, civic organizers, community leaders, and everyday people who are making a difference in the lives of this community.
 93Q is also an outlet for local sports.
-The station brought local high school baseball back to the radio in 2015.
-The station is heard live on the internet via Tune-In - look for KETQ or ask your Alexa, "Play KETQ".
+They broadcast the Yuba Sutter HighWheeler's Home games and the station brought local high school baseball back to the radio in 2015.
+The station is heard live on the internet via Tune-In and LIVE 365 - look for KETQ or ask your Alexa, "Play KETQ".